AQF – Australian Qualification Framework.

 ICF – International Canoe Federation.

-Instructor – A person who facilitates skill transfer or development to participants in order that they may act independently or with minimal supervision.
+Instructor – A person who facilitates skill transfer or development to participants so that they may act independently or with minimal supervision.
 This requires the instructor to be able to critique technique, apply a variety of appropriate instructional strategies and may require them to assess participant’s skill acquisition at the end of a program or session.
 Instructor awards include all the elements of the related Guide awards.

 Kayak- Kayaks are normally decked and paddled with two-bladed paddles by paddlers sitting inside an enclosed cockpit.
 Spraydecks are used to minimise water into the cockpit, providing better protection for paddlers and reducing the likelihood of hypothermia.
 Safe use of spraydecks requires training.
 Training in rescue procedures is required for all kayaks, and techniques vary according to craft type and environment.